-The most common application of mHealth is the use of mobile phones and communication devices to educate consumers about preventive health care services.
+mHealth (mobile health) is a general term for the use of mobile phones and other wireless technology in medical care.
+The most common application of mHealth is the use of mobile devices to educate consumers about preventive healthcare services.
 However, mHealth is also used for disease surveillance, treatment support, epidemic outbreak tracking and chronic disease management.

 mHealth is becoming a popular option in underserved areas where there is a large population and widespread mobile phone use.
 Nonprofit organizations like mHealth Alliance are advocating for increased use of mHealth in the developing world.

 Benefits of mHealth

 For consumers, a major benefit of mHealth is its convenience.
 Wearable devices and other mobile technology allow users to continuously track and manage certain health data without having to see their healthcare provider.
 There are also a plethora of apps to choose from: As of 2017, there were 325,000 mHealth apps available for download from app stores, according to digital health consulting firm research2guidance.

 mHealth can also help bridge gaps in care by allowing patients to communicate with their physician or care team and vice versa without meeting face to face.
 Secure messaging, for example, allows physicians to alert parents when their child is out of surgery.
 It also allows healthcare providers to communicate with each other about patients -- for example, letting a nurse know when a patient has arrived for an appointment.

 Some mobile health apps, such as the Apple Health App, can integrate with a patient's electronic health record, allowing users to access their health data on their iPhone or iPad.